 A file and system integrity monitoring solution should provide the necessary integrity management and compliance information in real-time to SIEM applications with its numerous certified integrations.
 This complements SIEM vendors by providing the needed data to correlate and conduct root cause analysis to identify security breaches in real-time and determine compliance drift enterprise-wide.

-This reduces the time to identify, respond and resolve problems in a timely manner which increases productivity and drives downs costs.
+This reduces the time to identify, respond and resolve problems in a timely manner which increases productivity and drives down costs.
 Coupling with FIM enables CIOs/CISOs to leverage their existing SIEM investment and bring a more robust solution to mitigating their security and compliance risk while improving productivity.

 5. PATCH & CHANGE MANAGEMENT VALIDATION